 Mastering your emotions, no matter what the situation, is a powerful strategy and tool to help you get through life in the best possible way.

-Sometimes we're just forced into a situation that we have little control over.
-Being related is just one such circumstance.
+Sometimes we're forced into situations we have little control over.
+Being related is one such circumstance.
 Be true to yourself while being sensitive to others.

 Often managing our own lives is a big job.
 Now imagine what it's like when you invite another person to share your life.
 There are essential questions to ask before you commit.